Last Updated on October 6, 2023 by Samantha Harris

 Egg binding occurs when a gravid tortoise can’t lay her eggs.
-So, the eggs remain uncomfortably trapped inside the body, with potentially life-threatening consequences.
+This means the eggs remain trapped inside the body with life-threatening implications.

 The eggs can lacerate bodily tissue, causing internal bleeding and infection.
 Also, egg matter released within the body can cause inflammation and bacterial infection, leading to egg yolk peritonitis.

 If eggs remain inside the body for too long, permanent damage can be caused to the reproductive tract, meaning the female can no longer reproduce.

 What Is Dystocia in Tortoises?

 Egg-binding and dystocia are interchangeable terms when referring to female oviparous animals.
 Dystocia is defined as abnormal labor or difficult birth.